söndag 17 februari 2019

 This is a replica of "Rehböcke" (Roe buck) by Carl Zimmerman.

-This is a replica of "Oeillets et Clematite dans un Vase de Cristal" (Pinks and Clemastis in a crystal vase) by Edouard Manets.
+This is a replica of "Oellites et Clematis dans un Vase de Cristal" (Pinks and Clemastis in a crystal vase) by Edouard Manets.

-This is a replica of "Mattrasor" by Sam Uhrdin.
+This is a replica of "Mattrasor" (Carpet rags) by Swedish painter Sam Uhrdin.

 And let's finish of with the last one from this era.

-This is a replica of "Vintersöndag" (Winter sunday) by Anders Altzar.
+This is a replica of "Vintersöndag" (Winter sunday) by Swedish painter Anders Altzar.

 Now, before we move on to the paintings that were produced by Lundby, I've noticed a pattern with the Sufa paintings.
 They come in groups of 4/8.
 By that I mean that they are similar in size and has the same sort of frame.
 Lundby sold them with one from each group - eight were released in 1967, the other in 1975.
 This pattern is repeated later on, so we'll get back to that.